martintasker/docker-cluster/README.md

 * `./exec-psql.sh` goes into a `psql` shell on the given database -- same

 This has room for a (not yet done) docker-compose.yaml file which contains the main application, dependent on these services.

+## Kubernetes

+We're going to migrate to Kubernetes, in the `k8s/` directory.

+To start, make sure you have a working Kubernetes installation, perhaps using Docker Desktop.
+Check with `kubectl cluster-info` and `kubectl get nodes`.

+### Super-primitive pod

+`cluster1401` turns the `hello1401` container, previously built with `docker-compose build`, into a Kubernetes pod.

+`k-start.sh` then starts the pod, and starts forwarding host port 1401 to pod port 1401.
+Note that the port-forwarding operation doesn't succeed until the pod has properly launched.

+This is a _very_ primitive and wrong way of using Kubernetes!
+We need

+* port forwarding which works more reliably, and doesn't hog a shell
+* a nice way to look at logs